Introduction

 9. Conclusion

-The beginning of self-enquiry is not in finding answers.
+The beginning of self-enquiry is not in finding an immediate answer.

 There is no need to rush.